joomla-projects/joomla-cypress/tests/README.md

    cancelling guided tours and disabling Joomla statistics.
    In such cases open the target Joomla installation administration to investigate or reinstall the target Joomla sources.
-3. For failed tests you can inspect the screenshoots in `tests/cypress/screenshoots` folder or run Cypresss GUI to observe the issue.
+3. For failed tests you can inspect the screenshots in `tests/screenshots` folder or run Cypresss GUI to observe the issue.
 4. If the `installExtensionFromFolder()` test fails as the Joomla web server cannot find the `mod_hello_world` package folder, set the folder with the enviroment variable `CYPRESS_SERVER_UPLOAD_FOLDER`.
 For example on Unix-based systems:
    ```
-   export CYPRESS_SERVER_UPLOAD_FOLDER=/users/alice/joomla-cypress/tests/cypress/fixtures/mod_hello_world
+   export CYPRESS_SERVER_UPLOAD_FOLDER=/users/alice/joomla-cypress/tests/fixtures/mod_hello_world
    ```
 5. For Joomla development versions that are not yet been released, the tests `installLanguage` and `installJoomlaMultilingualSite`